David with his theorbo

 She starts with John Dowland (1563 – 1626 and Giulio Caccini (1551 – 1618), of course.
 Dowland accompanied his songs on the lute and composed in tablature.
 Baroque tablature was very similar to modern guitar tablature, and made it possible to write out the whole piece in a form that others could play as is.
 Caccini and the Italians composed in score with just melody and bass, expecting the player to fill the other parts in to the best of his ability.
 I like it that she says that Caccini recommended accompanying yourself on the theorbo which would have stronger low notes than the lute.
 At least now you could find a theorbo.

 As an old person, I remember when we had no idea how these pieces were actually composed, except we were aware that figured bass started around this time.
-We selected a realization we liked and went with it.
-Ms Elliott recommends that you acquire a facsimile of your piece.
+We selected a printed realization we liked and went with it.
+Ms Elliott recommends that you acquire an original facsimile of your piece.
 She provides one sample by Monteverdi.
 I think maybe you have to actually go to the library for this, though I see there are facsimiles on line.
 She wants the singer to take responsibility for his own performance.
 I searched for quite a while for a small sample of a facsimile lute tablature by Dowland but did not find one that I could show.
 Amazon sells something in tablature form, but it cannot be downloaded and isn't a facsimile.
 One source says that published facsimiles of lute music are rare.
 Caccini was easier to find.
 Note: bass is already figured:

 In the early Baroque everything is much harder than you thought.